jbampton/Team/README.md

 You can find me at the PC periodically throughout the day and night, about six days a week, right here in Arizona.

-### Adorner, Electrical Engineer, Self Pproclaimed Utility Wrench, Python Newbie, MATLAB Ninja, IT guy
+### Adorner, Electrical Engineer, Self Proclaimed Utility Wrench, Python Newbie, MATLAB Ninja, IT guy

 - [Pedram-cVx](https://www.codewars.com/users/pedramcvx1)